intel-lab-lkp/linux/Documentation/accounting/psi.rst

 ==================

-Pressure information for each resource is exported through the respective file in /proc/pressure/ -- cpu, memory, and io.
+Pressure information for each resource is exported through the respective file in /proc/pressure/ -- cpu, cpu_prio, memory, and io.

 The format is as such::